0xAX/asm/content/asm_2.md

 ![rax](/content/assets/rax.svg)

-The general purpose registers are used in many different cases like performing of arithmetic and logical operations, transfering of data, memory address calculation operations, passing parameters to the functions and system calls and many more.
-During goigin through this and other posts we will see how the general purpose registers could be used to perform different operations.
+The general purpose registers are used in many different cases like performing of arithmetic and logical operations, transferring of data, memory address calculation operations, passing parameters to the functions and system calls and many more.
+During going through this and other posts we will see how the general purpose registers could be used to perform different operations.

 ### Endianness